-- PHP version 5.2.4 or greater
+- PHP version 7.4 or greater

-- MySQL version 5.0 or greater
+- MySQL version 5.6 or greater OR MariaDB version 10.1 or greater

-Evaluating your needs before purchasing hosting can save you hundreds of dollars.
-As we mentioned above that there are numerous type of web hosting available for WordPress including Free, Shared, VPS, Dedicated, and Managed.
-Let's take a look at each of these individually to determine which one is suitable for you.
+As we have mentioned above, there are different types of web hosting services available such as Free, Shared, VPS, Dedicated, and Managed.
+Let's take a look at each of these options to determine which is the best solution for you.

 Free WordPress Hosting